5823 Main St. New Port Richey, FL 34652

 Postponing routine visits in the name of saving time or money can backfire quickly.
 A small cavity caught at a routine cleaning requires a simple filling.
 Left undetected for another year or two, that same cavity can progress to the point of needing a root canal or a crown, treatments that are significantly more involved and more expensive.
 Gum disease follows a similar pattern: caught early, it’s manageable with professional cleaning and better home care; left untreated, it can lead to bone loss and tooth loss.

 The twice-yearly schedule exists because six months is roughly the window in which many common dental issues can be identified and resolved before they escalate.
 Waiting until something hurts means the problem has already progressed further than anyone would want.
+If cost is the main reason visits get pushed off, our dental payment plans and membership plan are designed to make preventive care more predictable to budget for, even without insurance.

 Who Might Need to Come In More Often